zulip/zulip/docs/git/pull-requests.md

 for changes related to your issue, and avoid introducing extraneous changes for other issues or from upstream.

-If you are working on a branch named `master`, you need to create and switch to a feature branch before proceeding.
+If you are working on a branch named `main`, you need to create and switch to a feature branch before proceeding.

 ### Step 1: Update your branch with git rebase